icestorm8/personal-task-manager-api/README.md

 # Personal Task Manager API
+> NOTICE! this doesn't use cookies currently so use is only from postman using bearer token
 ## Description
 This API is designed to help individuals manage their personal tasks.
 It is built with Node.js and MongoDB and allows users to perform CRUD operations on their tasks.